CodeChron/fullstack-js-preview-docs/add_app_header.md

 }
 ```

-- Discuss: using props, propTypes, and defaultProps
+- What are props, propTypes, and defaultProps?

 ## Add App Header to the main App Layout